This blog may contain affiliate links. Read our disclosure policy for more info.

 It takes about 2-3 hours to reach the summit, and then you come back down the same trail you walked up.
 The way down will take less than half the time the way up did.
 In total, I would allow 4-5 hours for this hike (it took us just under 4 hours at a pretty fast pace with only one short snack break at the saddle.)

 Alternative Hike: For something a little more challenging and a little less busy than Ha Ling Peak you can try East End of Rundle.
-This hike starts from the same parking lot and although we have never done it ourselves, we’ve heard it is similar to Ha Ling Peak in terms of the views.
+This hike starts from the same parking lot and offers similar views.
+However, it is more difficult with sections of scrambling instead of a proper hiking trail.

 8 Street is also a very scenic street with mountain views everywhere.
 In the summer, it’s common to see buskers on street corners, and in the winter, Christmas lights are everywhere you look!

 8 Street in Canmore is much less busy than Banff Ave in Banff town and also features more locally owned small shops.
 There is also lots of free parking around so getting there is really easy too!